MarcosMJD/ghcn-d/README.md

   - Enable `data_ingestion_ghcn_other_datasets`
   - Enable `data_ingestion_past_years`.
 This will ingest data from START_YEAR until 2021.
 This may take long.
   - Enable `data_ingestion_current_year` for current year (2022), after `data_ingestion_past_years` finishes (otherwise too much memory will be used)
+- 5. Transformation
-- 5. dbt cloud
+  - Option a: dbt cloud
-    `fact_observations` table will be generated in the production dataset.
+    `fact_observations` table will be generated in the `production` dataset.
 You have two options:
     - a) Run `data_transformation_dbt_job` from Airflow.
+Please not that you have to setup env vars in `setup.sh` (DBT VARS SECTION).
+    - b) Run `dbt build` from jobs menu in dbt cloud.
+  - Option b: Dataproc
+    - `fact_observations_spark` table will be generated in the `production` dataset.
+Run `data_transformation_dataproc_spark_job` from Airflow.
 Please not that you have to setup env vars in setup.sh accordingly.
-    - b) Run `dbt build` from jobs menu in dbt cloud.
 - 6. Google Data Studio
   - Log in datastudio.google.com
   - Create Data Source -> BigQuery
   - Select project, dataset and table: ghcn-d -> ghcnd -> fact_observations -> Connect
   - Create Report -> Add to report

-## ToDo
+## Improvements

 - Add folder/file repo structure to this documentation
-- Use Spark/Dataproc to perform all batch processing instead of using dbt. i.e. from GCS to BQ avoiding extra storage costs and implementing append in BQ table.
-Also reading from parquet files directly.
+- Script to automate the setup of the VM.
+- Check why Dataproc buckets are not deleted after cluster deletion.
+- Check low CPU usage in DataProc clusters.
 - Documentation in dbt
 - CI/CD
-- Use Spark to perform initial batch processing (GCS -> macro  -> BQ) and use dbt to unions and joins.
+- Use Spark to perform initial batch processing (GCS -> macro  -> BQ) and use dbt to unions and joins?
 - Use dbt with incremental mode to batch process the past years.
 - Simulate real-time data ingestion from stations with Apache Kafka
 - Cost analysis (europe-west6)